UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

 ## Feedback

 *Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*
+When the player gets the correct answer during the wall portion of the game, they will gain a flame charge (can have 3 total representing lives) and the illusionary wall will disappear.
+When the wall disappears, there will be an audible, magic-like sound.
+If the player answers incorrectly, they will lose one flame charge and the phoenix will make a sound. (screech maybe?).
+During the boss battle, getting a correct answer means the player will dodge an attack from the boss and counter with their own attack.
+If the player gets a problem wrong, they will fail to dodge the attack and lose one fire charge.
+There will be an audible sound for this as well.

 *Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*
+As the player advances in the game, they will have to answer questions faster and faster while keeping at least one fire charge.
+The percentage of questions answered correctly will show them how much they have improved.

 # Story and Gameplay
+You are the phoenix named Toopee who must defend the sacred cave from evil magic monsters.
+They try to stop him by casting illusions on the cave, however, Toopee is smart and can see through these illusions.
+Once Toopee has reached the monsters, he can attack them directly.
+By launching counter attacks via answering problems correctly 10 times, they defeat the monster.

+Toopee do be proteking and ataking.
+Toopee answers a math atak thrown by the monster and casts a shield upon himself.
+Toopee then unleashes his wrath by poking the monster in its eye!

 ## Presentation of Rules

 *Briefly describe how the player will learn the gameplay mechanics.
 Avoid using walls of text, since people will not read them.
 Think instead of natural ways of teaching mechanics iteratively and slowly.*
+Dialog boxes will indicate how to move and control the phoenix on the first few attempts of answering questions

 ## Presentation of Content

 *Briefly describe how the player will be taught the core material they are meant to learn.
 Avoid using walls of text, since people will not read them.
 Think instead of natural ways of teaching material iteratively and slowly.*
+Basic instructions will be provided to instruct the player on how to make choices/answer the problem.
+The material will be learned as they play the game and do better by getting farther along

 ## Story (Brief)